opdev/l5-operator-demo/docs/markdown/level3.md

 ```
 <aside class="notes">
   Speaker note:
-  Earlier we noted that the custom resource can be thought of as the interface to operators or kubernetes native applications.
+  Earlier we noted that the custom resource can be thought of as a user or consumer interface to operators or kubernetes native applications.
 An operator can consume another operator by creating / interacting with another operators custom resource which is intern reconciled by that operator.
 </aside>

 ---